Conditional not displacement: fast multi-oscillator control with a single qubit: Full Hamiltonian and parameters

 During the application the CNOD gate, our system reaches large photon numbers.
 Therefore, the Hamiltonian providing an effective description of our undriven system should include higher order terms and is given by

 where $a,b$ and $r$ are the bosonic annihilation operators of the oscillator like Alice, Bob and readout mode respectively and $\ketbra{e}{e}$ is the excited state of the transmon ancilla which is treated as a two-level system.
-The Kerr nonlinearties are estimated by $K_{ij}=\frac{\chi_i\chi_j}{2K_t}$ where $K_t\approx 194$ MHz is the transmon anharmonicity.